DN6011 - Major Project Realisation: Furniture and Product Design (2023/24)

 |Credit rating for module||30|

 |School||School of Art, Architecture and Design|

 |Total study hours||300|

-Students will exercise and communicate their abilities in selecting, analysing and applying knowledge, skills and understanding to a fully researched project in order to properly understand their strengths, interests and position in their field, and their potential for future professional development.
-A negotiated and approved proposal will confirm individual projects and direction.
+You will exercise your abilities in selecting, analysing and applying knowledge, skills and understanding to a fully researched project.
+Through this process, you will be able properly to understand and communicate your strengths, interests and position in your field, as well as your opportunities for future professional development.

 Prior learning requirements